Addressing Change In ISO 9001:2015

 - Who / when / how will effectiveness and efficiency of change be monitored?

 - Current and additional required knowledge (See ISo 9001:2015 Clause 7.1.6)

-Implementing Change Management tool will help you with every single change suggested in ISO 9001:2015 and will be good practice for any other change such as business needs and daily decisions.
+Implementing the Change Management tool will help you with every single change suggested in ISO 9001:2015 and will be good practice for any other change such as business needs and daily decisions.
 Effective change management will support a smooth transition from the old Quality Management system to the new one and will be a good practice to manage all the other changes in your organization in the future.

 CHANGE MANAGEMENT PROCESS

-The change management process is the sequence of steps or activities that a change management team follow to apply change management to a change in order to drive individual transitions and ensure the project meets its intended outcomes.
+The change management process is the sequence of steps or activities that a change management team follows to apply change management to a change in order to drive individual transitions and ensure the project meets its intended outcomes.